 \end{proposition}

-All that remains is to prove the above proposition.
-Since it concerns a relationship between a pair of determinantally equivalent functions, $K$ and $Q$, restricted on sets of cardinality four, to simplify notations, we will assume throughout this section, without loss of generality, that $K$ and $Q$ have domain $\mathcal{M}^2$, where $\mathcal{M}\coloneqq\{1,2,3,4\}$; and we will be consistent with the labelling of the $4$-cycles and $3$-cycles in $\mathcal{M}$ from \cite{mantelos2026determinantally}.
-More specifically, we now recall the following labelling for the $4$-cycles in $\mathcal{M}$:
+Since the above proposition concerns a relationship between a pair of determinantally equivalent functions $K$ and $Q$ restricted on sets of cardinality four, in order to simplify notations we will assume throughout this section, without loss of generality, that $K$ and $Q$ have domain $\mathcal{M}^2$, where $\mathcal{M}\coloneqq\{1,2,3,4\}$; and we will be consistent with the labelling of the $4$-cycles and $3$-cycles in $\mathcal{M}$ given in \eqref{four_cycle_labellings} and \eqref{three_cycle_labellings}, respectively.